PlanktonPlanet/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 * Position button module onto main assembly
 ![Finalize Main Assembly 19.png](images/Finalize Main Assembly 19.png "Finalize Main Assembly 19.png")

-* Use the **T8H screwdriver** to fix each of the **8 x M3x14mm screws** in place on top of the main assembly, ensuring they are firmly attached but not overly tightened
+* Use the **T8H or Hex2 screwdriver** to fix each of the **8 x M3x14mm screws** in place on top of the main assembly, ensuring they are firmly attached but not overly tightened
 ![Finalize Main Assembly 20.png](images/Finalize Main Assembly 20.png "Finalize Main Assembly 20.png")

-* Use the **T8H screwdriver** to fix each of the **8 x M3x14mm screws** in place on Part J side of the main assembly, ensuring they are firmly attached but not overly tightened
+* Use the **T8H or Hex2 screwdriver** to fix each of the **8 x M3x14mm screws** in place on Part J side of the main assembly, ensuring they are firmly attached but not overly tightened
 ![Finalize Main Assembly 21.png](images/Finalize Main Assembly 21.png "Finalize Main Assembly 21.png")

-* Use the **T8H screwdriver** to fix each of the **8 x M3x14mm screws** in place on Alim module side of the main assembly, ensuring they are firmly attached but not overly tightened
+* Use the **T8H or Hex2 screwdriver** to fix each of the **8 x M3x14mm screws** in place on Alim module side of the main assembly, ensuring they are firmly attached but not overly tightened
 ![Finalize Main Assembly 22.png](images/Finalize Main Assembly 22.png "Finalize Main Assembly 22.png")

 ## Step 10: Flowcell Holder Assembly